YasinY/VOTE_API/README.md

 What's this about?
 This is a voting API used for handling vote/update requests.
 It works with callbacks from an user-defined list.

 Example procedure:
-User visits https://www.runelocus.com/top-rsps-list/details-45263-aeronps/ and votes Runelocus now has the task to identify if the vote is valid or not
+User visits https://www.runelocus.com/top-rsps-list/details-45263-aeronps/ and *attempts* to vote

+Runelocus now has the task to identify if the vote is valid or not

-If valid: send GET request to http://api.com/callback/usr=%username%&
+If valid: Initialize Callback to http://api.com/callback/usr=%username%

+*Supported toplists:
+RuneLocus
+Rune-Server
+TopG
+RSPSToplist
+Top100Arena
+TopRSPS
+RSPS-list

+From what's been experienced, the username is always the first one written out as query parameter, so therefore the servlet reads out the content after = (and optionally up to &).

 ## Setup (How-to):